Ricardo-Cerqueira/Selenium-Intro/README.md

 - The current project is using Chai and Mocha frameworks.

-# How to run the code for a file?
+# How to run a specfic test case?
-(change in package-json the test file )
+(change in package-json the test file name )

 ```shell
  npm run test